oscar10408/facebook-JDBC/README.md

 *To run your queries and measure their runtime, you again have two options.
 If you want to time all your queries, run make time-all .
  To measure the runtime of a single query, run make timeN where N is the query number.
 Make sure that your code runs without any error before attempting to measure its runtime.

+- **PublicSolution.txt**: Contains the expected output for each query against the public dataset.
+Ensure your outputs match this file exactly when using `make query-all`.
+Trailing blank lines and headers must not be omitted.

+- **PublicTime.txt**: Records the average runtime of the instructor's implementation against the public dataset on the CAEN system.
+Use `make time-all` to collect your runtime.
+Runtime instability is expected due to JDBC connection mechanisms, and reasonable buffer times are allowed on the Autograder.